East Worthing and Shoreham (UK Parliament constituency): History

 The competitive hustings in September 2007 of the local Labour Party selected Emily Benn, granddaughter of Tony Benn and niece of Hilary Benn, former Secretaries of State, then aged 17, to contest the 2010 general election, making her the youngest ever Labour parliamentary candidate: had she been elected, she would have been the youngest MP since the Reform Act 1832.
 Her father Stephen Benn is Viscount Stansgate, succeeding his father.

-Labour selected Latest TV newsreader Sophie Cook to be their candidate in the 2017 general election.
+Labour selected Latest TV newsreader Sophie Cook to be its candidate in the 2017 general election.
 Had she been elected, she would have been the United Kingdom's first transgender MP.
 Although she failed to win the seat, she achieved the best ever result of any non-Conservative Party candidate in any Worthing-based constituency, receiving 20,882 votes to the Conservatives' 25,988.